CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 ** Data backup: ** The mobile employees must be obliged to carry out regular data backups of the locally stored data.
 In addition, it should be agreed that one generation of data backups will be deposited in each institution to ensure higher availability.

-** Synchronization of data stocks: ** Data sets that are to be processed both in the institution and at workstations must be synchronized appropriately.
+** Synchronization of data stocks: ** Data sets that are to be processed both in the institution and at mobile workplaces must be duly synchronized.
 The synchronization procedure must be planned precisely so that there are no conflicts and therefore no data loss if two users have changed or deleted the same data set in mirrored databases.
 It is recommended to use suitable software for this purpose.

 ** Privacy Policy: ** Mobile workers must be required to adhere to relevant data protection regulations.
 They are to be informed of the necessary measures when processing personal data at the mobile workstation and at customers.